RadomirPopovicFON/ProjektovanjeSoftvera/README.md

 # Software design
-Client-socket based project application for exam at Faculty of Organization Sciences [Java]
+Client-socket based project application for exam at Faculty of Organization Sciences [Java]<br/>
 Task: Make an app which will simulate student e-service.

 ## How to run the app